zeetwii/pke/gr-3.9+/README.md

 Example flow graphs can be found in [examples](./gr-pke/examples/).
 There are two main examples, decode and transmit.

 Transmit shows a working transmitter that was used to prove the attack, while decode shows a proof of concept decoder.

+For GR-3.10 : had to move xml files from /usr/share/gnuradio/grc/blocks/ to /usr/local/share/grc/blocks/